-The newest addition to our range of mini kegs is the monster 10L!
+The biggest addition to our range of mini kegs is the monster 10L!
 17.5cm in diameter and 50cm tall.

 56.5CM tall with double ball lock top (DBLT) screwed on.